-IARC Crystalline Silica in the form of quartz from occupational sources Group 1-carcinogenic to humans.
+IARC concluded that respirable Crystalline Silica in the form of quartz from occupational sources should be classified as carcinogenic to humans (Group 1).

-ACGIH® Crystalline silica in the form of quartz as A2: Suspected human carcinogen.
+ACGIH listed crystalline silica in the form of quartz as A2: Suspected human carcinogen.

-OSHA Crystalline silica, respirable size, carcinogen.

-NTP Report on Carcinogens Crystalline silica, respirable size, Known to be a human carcinogen.
+Crystalline silica, respirable size, is an OSHA carcinogen and is listed in the Report on Carcinogens by NTP (National Toxicology Program) as Known to be a human carcinogen.